 Venoplasty — also known as percutaneous venoplasty, balloon venoplasty, venous angioplasty and liberation therapy — has been proposed as a treatment for symptoms of multiple sclerosis (MS).

 Although the underlying cause of MS is unknown, some researchers have proposed that there is a link between MS symptoms and narrowed veins or vein blockages in the head and neck that alter blood flow or drainage from the brain, a condition known as chronic cerebrospinal venous insufficiency (CCSVI).

-However, recent studies have found that CCSVI is not exclusive to people who have MS and that healthy people and those with other neurologic diseases can also have the same vein abnormalities, indicating that they are not likely related to MS symptoms.
+However, multiple research groups have failed to find evidence of blood flow blockage or anatomic abnormalities in MS. Studies have also found that CCSVI is not exclusive to people who have MS. Healthy people and those with other neurological diseases can have the same vein abnormalities.

 - Traboulsee AL, et al. Prevalence of extracranial venous narrowing on catheter venography in people with multiple sclerosis, their siblings, and unrelated healthy controls: A blinded, case-control study.
 The Lancet.
 2014;383:138.